Ceterai/Ceterai.github.io/MyEnternia/Wiki/Collectioner'sTrophy/README.md

 Species descriptions:

 - Alta: Wooow!
 So cool!
 This does really reflect a lot of time of hard work spent on collecting rare items.
+- Floran: Floran can see reflection in this sshiny trophy.
+- Glitch: Impressed.
+This trophy was made with great care to honour the recipient.
+- Novakid: This here trophy looks shiny as a new six-shooter.

 ## Sources